redis/redis-om-python/docs/validation.md

 # Validation

-Redis OM uses [Pydantic](pydantic-url) behind the scenes to validate data at runtime, based on the model's type annotations.
+Redis OM uses [Pydantic][pydantic-url] behind the scenes to validate data at runtime, based on the model's type annotations.

 ## Basic Type Validation